 Proving "Constructive Knowledge" in Texas

 In Texas, proving "constructive knowledge" that a property owner was aware, or should have been aware, of a hazard presents a substantial legal challenge.
 It requires a careful examination of the circumstances.
-A lawyer can assist injured individuals in collecting surveillance video and repair logs to establish negligence and pursue compensation for lost earning potential and recovery.
+An injury attorney in Midland, TX, from Mukerji Law Firm can assist injured individuals in collecting surveillance video and repair logs to establish negligence and pursue compensation for lost earning potential and recovery.